I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportputscattergatherlist.md

 ## -remarks
 <p>The <b>StorPortPutScatterGatherList</b> routine does not free the buffer memory for the scatter/gather list, because the miniport driver allocated this memory. </p>

-<p>After the <b>StorPortPutScatterGatherList</b> routine returns, the miniport driver can reuse the buffer to create a new scatter/gather list by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567038">StorPortBuildScatterGatherList</a> again.
+<p>After the <b>StorPortPutScatterGatherList</b> routine returns, the miniport driver can reuse the buffer to create a new scatter/gather list by calling the <a href="..\storport\nf-storport-storportbuildscattergatherlist.md">StorPortBuildScatterGatherList</a> again.
 If a miniport driver has finished using the buffer for the scatter/gather list, it should free the memory for the buffer after the <b>StorPortPutScatterGatherList</b> routine returns.
-If the miniport driver allocates the buffer memory with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567031">StorPortAllocatePool</a> routine, it should free the memory by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567065">StorPortFreePool</a> routine.</p>

-<p>The <b>StorPortPutScatterGatherList</b> routine does not free the buffer memory for the scatter/gather list, because the miniport driver allocated this memory. </p>

-<p>After the <b>StorPortPutScatterGatherList</b> routine returns, the miniport driver can reuse the buffer to create a new scatter/gather list by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567038">StorPortBuildScatterGatherList</a> again.
-If a miniport driver has finished using the buffer for the scatter/gather list, it should free the memory for the buffer after the <b>StorPortPutScatterGatherList</b> routine returns.
-If the miniport driver allocates the buffer memory with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567031">StorPortAllocatePool</a> routine, it should free the memory by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567065">StorPortFreePool</a> routine.</p>
+If the miniport driver allocates the buffer memory with the <a href="..\storport\nf-storport-storportallocatepool.md">StorPortAllocatePool</a> routine, it should free the memory by calling the <a href="..\storport\nf-storport-storportfreepool.md">StorPortFreePool</a> routine.</p>

 ## -requirements
 <table>